log-one/asteroid/README.md

 _Note: This is not the final version.
 I'm just experimenting with the UI design._

 ### Features:
 Chit is a chat environment with certain rules, tools and an interesting aesthetic.
-Strangers are matched and given the opportunity to have a conversation in this environment which includes features like:
+Strangers are sent to a chat room and given the opportunity to have a conversation in this environment which includes features like:
   * Users speak according to a turn-based system.
 After sending a message the user must sit back and wait for the other user to speak before they can speak again.
   * There is a window of time within which a user must send a message when it is their turn to speak.
 When the built-in timer reaches zero, they miss their turn to speak.
   * If a user times out 3 times, they get kicked out of the room for inactivity and their IP address is temporarily banned.